 A downside to the above stop of a RegionServer is that regions could be offline for a good period of time.
 Regions are closed in order.
 If many regions on the server, the first region to close may not be back online until all regions close and after the master notices the RegionServer's znode gone.
-In Apache HBase 0.90.2, we added facility for having a node gradually shed its load and then shutdown itself down.
-Apache HBase 0.90.2 added the graceful_stop.sh script.
+A node can be asked to gradually shed its load and then shutdown itself using the graceful\stop.sh script.
 Here is its usage:

-To decommission a loaded RegionServer, run the following: \$./bin/graceful_stop.sh HOSTNAME where HOSTNAME is the host carrying the RegionServer you would decommission.
+To decommission a loaded RegionServer, run the following: \$ ./bin/graceful\stop.sh HOSTNAME where HOSTNAME is the host carrying the RegionServer you would decommission.